Category: State Park

 Best of all…we got to meet up with one of my friends!
 Hey Anne Marie!!
 One of the things I like the most about our nomadic lifestyle is that I get to go visit friends!

-You can’t tell from the picture, but this bush is well over six feet tall!
+These were in our RV Park!
+You can’t tell from the picture on the right, but this bush was well over six feet tall!

 See y’all down the road!